nlfiedler/replicaz/README.md

 # Replicate ZFS datasets

 Replicates ZFS datasets, for the purpose of backing up the data.
 This implies that the backup is located on-site, and hence not a "real" backup.
-For off-site backup, see the [akashita](https://github.com/nlfiedler/akashita) project, which uploads select portions of ZFS datasets to Amazon Glacier.
+For off-site backup, see the [akashita](https://github.com/nlfiedler/akashita) project, which uploads select portions of ZFS datasets to Google Cloud Storage.

 This application creates a snapshot on the source ZFS file system and sends that in the form of a replication stream to the destination file system.
 If a previous snapshot created by this application exists then this application will create a new snapshot and send an incremental replication stream to the destination.
 Older snapshots on both the source and destination will be automatically pruned such that the two most recent are retained.